Identifying different parts of your business

 3. On the entity details page, select the ‘plus’ icon to reveal any Organisation Parts linked to your NZBN before selecting the name of the Organisation Part you want to view or edit.

-4. Select ‘Edit these details’ option from the Organisation Part details page and update.
+4. Select the ‘Edit these details’ option from the Organisation Part details page and update the information.

 • Branch/Outlet